UK Finance Glossary

 F

-- A movement focused on aggressive saving and investing to achieve financial independence and retire well before traditional retirement age.
+- Financial Independence, Retire Early.
+A movement focused on aggressive saving and investing to achieve financial independence well before traditional retirement age, typically through living frugally and maximising investment returns.

 G